Wildfires in Santa Cruz, San Mateo Counties explode to 40,000 acres

 There are mandatory evacuations from Davenport south to the Santa Cruz city limits.
 Also throughout the northern part of the county including Boulder Creek, Bonny Doon and North Coast.
 Residents of Ben Lomand and Lompico were ordered to evacuate late last night.

-On the Peninsula, the CZU Lightning Fires are also forcing evacuations across San Mateo County.
+On the Peninsula, the fires are also forcing evacuations across San Mateo County.
 The orders include the communities of Loma Mar, Dearborn Park, Butano State Park, Pescadero Creek County Park and surrounding areas.

 RELATED STORIES & VIDEOS: